Visa-free entry to China – current regulations at a glance

 Foreign tourist groups travelling to China from Hong Kong or Macau can enter Guangdong and Hainan Provinces without a visa for up to 144 hours.
 In Guangdong, this applies to the cities of Dongguan, Foshan, Guangzhou, Huizhou, Jiangmen, Shantou, Shenzhen, Zhaoqing, Zhongshan and Zhuhai and the entire province of Hainan.

-Tourists must first enter the Hong Kong or Macau Special Administrative Regions before travelling to China.
-They must also be part of a tour group organised by a travel agency registered in one of the two SARs.
-An ordinary passport is then sufficient to enter China.
-The only requirement is that China maintains diplomatic relations with the tourist's country of origin
+Tourists must first enter the Hong Kong or Macau Special Administrative Regions before travelling to Mainland China.
+They must also be part of a tour group organized by a travel agency registered in one of the two SARs.
+An ordinary passport is then sufficient to enter Mainland China.
+The only requirement is that Mainland China maintains diplomatic relations with the tourist's country of origin.

 Entry for tourist groups from ASEAN countries